-Don’t ask me why but with such a dizzying choice, I even went for another to share – their classic Paris-New York.
-It’s based on the classic Paris-Brest (I mention all about this in Teatime in Paris, along with a macaron version and a Paris-Brest-Edinburgh) but instead of filling the choux pastry with a praline cream of hazelnuts, Angelina’s New York touch is to use pecan nuts for the praline and adds an extra crunchy pecan praline heart to it.
+Don't ask me why but with such a dizzying choice, I even went for another to share - their classic Paris-New York.
+It's based on the classic Paris-Brest (I mention all about this in my book, Teatime in Paris, along with a macaron version and a Paris-Brest-Edinburgh).
+However, instead of the choux pastry filling of a hazelnut praline cream, Angelina's New York touch is to use pecan nuts for the praline and adds an extra crunchy pecan praline heart to it.

 Our unanimous favourite from the tasting was the Mont-Blanc Passion-Coco.
 Lucie in her excitement to pounce on it, realised afterwards that she'd been served with the classic Mont-Blanc (without the coconut on top) instead of the new version.
 The staff were totally adorable and appeared immediately with the new version but as she had tucked into it wanted to finish and so we were even given a cute box to take it home with us.
 We were reassured that we could easily eat it next day.
 After all, one day of decadence was enough!

-How could I take you to Angelina’s and not mention their ten macaron flavours?
-Chocolate, pistachio, lemon, coffee, vanilla, blackcurrant, caramel, chocolate-passion, raspberry and Mont-Blanc.
+How could I take you to Angelina's and not mention their ten classic macaron flavours?
+Chocolate, pistachio, lemon, coffee, vanilla, blackcurrant, caramel, chocolate-passion, raspberry and their speciality, the Mont-Blanc.

-I’ll leave you with a few Mont-Blanc macarons, my favourite here, filled with a chestnut cream and topped with crushed meringue.
-And if you’re in Paris on 4 November, I hear they’re having a special Mont-Blanc day featuring variations on their famous dessert.
+I'll leave you with a few Mont-Blanc macarons, my favourite here, filled with a chestnut cream and topped with crushed meringue.
+If you're in Paris around the beginning of November, Angelina usually host a special Mont-Blanc day featuring variations on their famous dessert.

 So, after all that - what would you choose?